umbc-research/fits-emulator/README.md

   -h, --help            show this help message and exit --level INFO|DEBUG, -level INFO|DEBUG
                         Set Logging level to either INFO or DEBUG --number int, -n int  DEFAULT is 1.
-Number of frames to generate with same field parameters --dt float, -dt float
+Number of frames to generate with same field parameters, separated by dt --dt float, -dt float
-                        Number of seconds between frames Only required if --number > 1 --version, -V, -version
+                        Number of seconds between frames Only required if --number > 1 --ncalibration int, -c int
+                        DEFAULT IS 1.
+Number of calibration frames to take.
+  --nframes int         DEFAULT IS 1.
+Number of light frames to take.
+  --version, -V, -version
                         show program's version number and exit

 required arguments:
-  --ncalibration int, -c int
-                        DEFAULT IS 1.
-Number of calibration frames to take.
   --save title          Save FITS of frame
   --intTime float, -t float
                         Integration time in s